zhuofany/Yu-portfolio/README.md

 ## What I hope to learn 🔔
 :pencil2:  Data Visualization Methods
-* I want to learn how to do data visualization properly to help audience understand data correctly and quickly.
+* I hope to learn how to do data visualization properly to help audience understand data quickly.

 :pencil2:  Data Visualization Tools
-* I want to learn to use various data visualization tools including Tableau.
+* I hope to learn how to use various data visualization tools including Tableau to tell story of data.

-:pencil2:
+:pencil2:  Learn From Others
+* I hope to learn about different data visualization ideas from other students through the discussion board.
+I believe that everyone's understanding of data is unique, which can be extremely beneficial to me.

 ## Portfolio :page_with_curl: